jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 just the familiar cases.
 There is nothing sacred about the boundary.
 A model can expand for a while, refine locally, expand again, verify, revise, and so on.

-Once you look at it this way, "autoregressive versus diffusion" starts to feel like a slightly misleading debate.
-It mixes together several different choices: the representation, the training objective, the factorization used by the sampler, and the computational path taken at inference time.

-Those choices often travel together because history made them travel together.
+Once you look at it this way, the familiar AR/diffusion split becomes less like a boundary between tribes and more like two common inference motions.
+Those motions often travel with particular objectives and representations because history made them travel together.
 They do not have to.

 ## The sampler has opinions